 Shower doors complete the look of your bathroom.
 Many people do not realize how big of a decision it is to decide on the one that is right for their home.
 Many throw up a curtain and call it a day.
 In a pinch, this works well enough, but it isn’t a perfect solution.
 True sliding doors make it virtually impossible for water to splash out of the bath, whereas a curtain will not always close completely.
 They are also going to look great.
 They are easy to clean, resist mold, mildew, and even soap scum.
 These doors also allow you to have more light in your bathroom, which is ideal for women who shave while showering.
 You still have a variety of doors to choose from.
 All of which can class up your bathroom just a little bit more.

-What Are the Best Type of Shower Doors?
+What Are the Best Type of Doors?

 Installing a Shower Door

-The framed non-slide glass doors simply require you to put the frame around the entry area to your shower and then put the glass and door into place.
-For a sliding glass door, you will want to start at the bottom and attach the frame to the shower walls.
+The framed non-slide glass doors simply require you to put the frame around the entry area, then put the glass and door into place.
+For a sliding glass door, you will want to start at the bottom and attach the frame to the walls.
 Set the doors into the track and then put the top rail up.
 You will finish off with caulking to ensure it is leak free.
 Installing a frameless glass door will be a little more time consuming because you will have to drill holes for the hinges and the bottom door stripping to stop it from swinging or sliding wrong.
 If you aren’t confident in your handyman skills, you can always hire someone to tackle this project for you.

 To help you decide which glass door you want for your home, here are a few of the most popular choices.
 All of these are built to last and beautiful to see inside any home.

-With this shower door, you have no frame to deal with.
+With this door, you have no frame to deal with.
 It is just a pure glass door, but you do get to choose the hardware color you prefer.
 It includes everything you need for installation, minus the tools, and clear seals ensure it is waterproof.